OpenSS7

 SOCK_SEQPACKET

-Provides a pseudo-connection-oriented packet service with reliable delivery including retransmission.
+Provides a pseudo-connection-mode packet service with reliable delivery including retransmission.
 Message boundaries are preserved.
 Messages can be sent and received in order, if requested.
 This socket uses the underlying /dev/mtp-tpi-co transport service provider.

 The following entries in /etc/protosw provide the information necesary for socksys(4) to use these devices: